JCataclisma/jcLifting_liberty/README.md

 -add the object/prop USS liberty into your mission, either in mission editor, Zeus or script;

+-change the Liberty's height to 60.06 (this value is required so that core attachments perfectly match their place);

+---for the next steps, you can either download the 'mission.sqm' provided here, to copy and paste both Liberty and Marker, or follow the step-by-step:

--add a marker on the map and name it exactly "mrk_liberty_dock";
+--add a marker on the map and name it exactly "mrk_liberty_dock";

--this "mrk_liberty_dock" marker should be exactly at the very same coordinates of your USS Liberty object;
+--this "mrk_liberty_dock" marker should be exactly at the very same coordinates of your USS Liberty object;

--this "mrk_liberty_dock" rotation should be exactly 180 degrees compared to the Liberty object - for instance, if the "ship" is on 55 Z-Rotation, the marker's must be 235;
+--this "mrk_liberty_dock" rotation should be exactly 180 degrees compared to the Liberty object - for instance, if the "ship" is on 55 Z-Rotation, the marker's must be 235;

 -while in gameplay, open debug menu [ESC], paste the line below and hit [EXEC]: